-- The record identifier (data element RECID) - A CCSR category (data element DXCCSR) - The diagnosis position (data element DX_Position) which indicates which ICD-10-CM diagnosis code on the record triggered the CCSR category assignment - An indicator for whether the CCSR category represents the default CCSR for the principal diagnosis on the record (data element DEFAULT_DXCCSR) with values Y indicating the category is the default CCSR, N indicating the category is not the default, and X indicating that the diagnosis is not valid as a principal diagnosis according to ICD-10-CM coding guidelines.
+- The record identifier (data element RECID) - A CCSR category (data element DXCCSR) - The diagnosis position (data element DX_Position) which indicates which ICD-10-CM diagnosis code on the record triggered the CCSR category assignment - An indicator for whether the CCSR category represents the default CCSR for the principal (or first-listed) diagnosis on the record (data element DEFAULT_DXCCSR) with values Y indicating the category is the default CCSR, N indicating the category is not the default, and X indicating that the diagnosis is unacceptable as a principal (or first-listed) diagnosis according to ICD-10-CM coding guidelines (and the Medicare Code Edits for Inpatient data).

 The vertical file option affords users more efficient storage-about 20 bytes per record.
-It also maintains information on the exact position of the ICD-10-CM diagnosis that triggered the CCSR category as well as identifies the default CCSR category for the principal diagnosis on the record.
+It also maintains information on the exact position of the ICD-10-CM diagnosis that triggered the CCSR category as well as identifies the default CCSR category for the principal (or first-listed) diagnosis on the record.
 However, because this option outputs multiple observations corresponding to a single input record and a single diagnosis code, its practical application may be challenging for users with limited statistical programming experience.